z5labs/gogm/README.md

 ```

 ## Inspiration
 Inspiration came from the Java OGM implementation by Neo4j.
-We studied their implementation to use as a good basis for ours in go!
-So, thanks Neo4j!

 ## Road Map
-- Support for embedded structs (refer to issue #5)
 - More validation (refer to issues #2, #8)
+- Schema Migration
+- Generation CLI for link functions
 - Errors overhaul using go 1.13 error wrapping
 - TLS Support
 - Documentation (obviously)